Download PDF versions of the coaching information sheets:

 - Planned developmental sessions: the Team Coach is invited to work with the team on areas that have been identified as important, whether by the Sponsor, the team, or because of some emerging situation, and

-- Leadership Coaching: specific one-on-one coaching support benefits individuals who seek to accelerate their capacities to adapt and work with their team in more effective ways, particularly when they have unique issues arising from team processes.
+- Individual Coaching: specific one-on-one coaching support benefits individuals who seek to accelerate their capacities to adapt and work with their team in more effective ways, particularly when they have unique issues arising from team processes.

 Team Coaching generally is conducted on a regular basis for a period of six to 12 months, depending on the nature and needs of the team.
 Face-to-face sessions generally work best.